Finite Semisimple Module 2-Categories: Enrichment of Finite Semisimple Module 2-Categories

+The following lemma will play a key role in the proof of our main theorem below.

 \begin{Lemma} Let $M$ be an object of $\mathfrak{M}$.
 Then, $\underline{Hom}(M,-)$ defines a linear 2-functor Further, this 2-functor is a left $\mathfrak{C}$-module 2-functor. \end{Lemma} \begin{proof} The first part is a consequence of theorem \ref{thm:enrichmentmodule}.
-As for the second part, it essentially follows from proposition \ref{prop:enrichedhommod}.
+Now, recall from proposition \ref{prop:catmodmodcat} that $\mathbf{Mod}_{\mathfrak{C}}(\underline{End}(M))$ has a canonical $\mathfrak{C}$-module structure.
+The second part of the statement essentially follows from proposition \ref{prop:enrichedhommod}.
 To be precise, we have to upgrade the 1-morphism $\chi^M_{C,N}$ constructed in the proof of lemma \ref{lem:enrichmentidentification} to a right $\underline{End}(M)$-module 1-morphism, and show that the 2-isomorphisms $\omega^M$ and $\gamma^M$ constructed in the proof of proposition \ref{prop:enrichedhommod} are $\underline{End}(M)$-module 2-morphisms.
 For simplicity, let us assume that the pair $(\mathfrak{C},\mathfrak{M})$ is strict cubical.
 The 2-isomorphism $\psi^{\chi^M_{C,N}}$ providing $\chi^M_{C,N}$ with the desired module structure is given by

 \newlength{\mainthm}

 \settoheight{\mainthm}{ }

 Now, the string diagram defining $\psi^{\chi^M_{C,N}}$, and that used to define $\pi^{\underline{\mathfrak{M}}}$ in figure \ref{fig:enrichedpentagonator} are extremely close to one another.
 It should therefore come as not surprise that the coherence axioms that have to be satisfied by $\psi^{\chi^M_{C,N}}$ (see definition \ref{def:modulemap}) follow using essentially the same arguments as those used in the proof of theorem \ref{thm:enrichmentmodule} (and depicted in appendix \ref{sec:diagcoherenceenriched}).
 Finally, proving that $\omega^M$ and $\gamma^M$ are compatible with this right module structure is easy and left to the reader. \end{proof}